 Having a monitoring capability in place you find out you missed an attack vector and your team is caught off guard.
 It will take significant time to recover.
 Resilience thinking is a new paradigm in which managers accept they will confront unpredicted threats.
 Rather then investing in strong specialized defenses we should create a system that roll with the punches or even benefit from them.
 General Stanley McChrystal explains in his book team of teams how resilience thinking can help Special Ops team to react on Al Qaida in Iraq.
 He describes how enabling teams can help respond on a threat actor a traditional defense system could not.

 Need to know or need to share?

 In most Intelligence or Cyber Security settings information is shared on a need to know basis.
-General Stanley McChrystal explained that complete transparency and active information sharing enables team of self organize.
-The need to know paradigma has big impact on team and team development because it impacts trust.
+General Stanley McChrystal explained that complete transparency and active information sharing enables team to self organize.
+The need to know paradigma has big impact on the team and it’s development because it impacts trust.

 Self organizing teams

 For the last 10 years I am coaching scrum teams and the insight from General Stanley McChrystal and Richard Hackman sounded very familiar to me.
 I also got the opportunity to coach multiple security operation teams for a year.
 I trained teams in Scrum, Devops and Kanban in Netherlands and the US.
 The teams used scrum during multiple sprints and learned to improve and adopt it to their way of working.
 The result was teams visualize their work in a Scrumban way.
 Helping to prioritize between incident handling and implementing improvements.
 The teams matured and some individual team members made unexpected developments.
 Changing from defensive behavior to embracing scrum and surprising management.